A polynomial improvement for the odd cycle-complete Ramsey numbers: The Construction

 be two independent random partitions of $[n]$ into sets of size $r$.
 We call these the \emph{red} and \emph{blue} partitions of $[n]$ respectively (not to be confused with the red and blue colours of a Ramsey colouring).
 We now define $G$ to be a random graph defined in the following steps.
-We first independently sample two graphs Then let $G'_R$ be the $r$-blow up of $G^{\circ}_{R}$, with parts $V_1,\ldots,V_{n/r}$ and let $G'_B$ be the $r$-blow up of $G^{\circ}_{B}$, with parts $W_1,\ldots,W_{n/r}$.
-Then define
+We first independently sample two graphs We then define $G'_R$ to be the $r$-blow up of $G^{\circ}_{R}$, with parts $V_1,\ldots,V_{n/r}$ and define $G'_B$ to be the $r$-blow up of $G^{\circ}_{B}$, with parts $W_1,\ldots,W_{n/r}$.
+We then define the multigraph

-We refer to $G'_R$ as the red graph and $G'_B$ as the blue graph.
+keeping both edges whenever an edge is in both $G_R'$ and $G_B'$.
+Throughout, we will refer to $G'_R$ as the red graph and $G'_B$ as the blue graph.

-To form $G = G_R \cup G_B$ we do two steps of clean up.
-In a first step we delete $o(n)$ vertices to remove cycles that cross between a pair $V_i, V_j$ or $W_i, W_j$ more than once.
-Then, in a second, and more important step, we remove edges from all remaining copies of $C_{\ell}$.
+We now construct the final graph $G$ from $G'$ in two steps.
+In a first step we delete vertices to deal with certain ``degenerate'' cycles in $G'$.
+Then in a second step, we delete edges to deal with the majority of the cycles.

-For this, we make use of two definitions.
-We first say that a graph $H \subset [n]^{(2)}$ is \emph{simple} if for all $i<j$.
-Observe that if $H$ is simple